aratakileo/gittop-api/README.md

 ### How to run project
 > [!CAUTION]
-> This docs for UNIX systems only
+> Docs below for UNIX systems only

 > [!CAUTION]
 > Make sure that you run all the commands listed below from the `gittop-api` directory